1set/starlet/lib/file/README.md

 ### `copyfile(src, dst, overwrite=False) string`

-Copies a file from source to destination.
+Copies a file from source to destination, and returns the destination file path.
 If the destination exists and overwrite is set to False, an error is returned.
 If the destination is a directory, the file is copied into that directory with its original filename.
 Symbolic links are followed.
 Mode, access, and modification times are preserved.

 #### Parameters